+This isn't always appropriate, but when you've had a so-so show, some outside opinions can help you understand the issues.
+Quiz your friends who were in the audience about the sound, song choice, and crowed vibes.
+If you can, talk to the promoter and venue as well and see what they thought about the show.
 This kind of feedback can sometimes sting initially, but it is gold.
-Remember, when you have a good night on stage, the promoter and venue also have a good night, so you're all on the same team.
+When you have a good night on stage, the promoter and venue also have a good night, so you're all on the same team.
 They may also have a little more experience than you, so soak up any knowledge you can.

 Many of the things that can cause shows to flop are completely outside of your control.
 You had no idea that the Star Trek convention was going to be in town that weekend or that an electrical storm was going to knock out all of the traffic lights or that the paper was going to bump the preview despite their repeated reassurances that it would be there.
-Sometimes the acoustics in the venue are just terrible, the promoter doesn't do their job or the stars just don't align.
+Sometimes the acoustics in the venue are just terrible, the promoter doesn't do their job, or the stars just don't align.

-One is to privately, respectfully and professionally let someone know you felt let down by the way they held up their end of the deal.
+One is to privately, respectfully, and professionally let someone know you felt let down by the way they held up their end of the deal.
 Maybe they really did drop the ball, or maybe they will tell you about something that happened behind the scenes that you didn't know about.
 Either way, maintain your professionalism at all costs.